 Unusual Options Activity Insight: Petrobras Brasileiro

-On Monday, shares of Petrobras Brasileiro (NYSE:PBR) saw unusual options activity.
-After the option alert, the stock price moved down to $10.16.
+On Tuesday, shares of Petrobras Brasileiro (NYSE:PBR) saw unusual options activity.
+After the option alert, the stock price moved up to $10.36.

 - Sentiment: BULLISH